 Another benefit of interleaving is to reduce input ripple current.
 Input capacitance is determined in part by the maximum input ripple current.
 Multi-phase topologies can improve overall system cost and size by lowering input ripple current and allowing the designer to reduce the cost of input capacitance.
-The example in Figure 2 illustrates input currents from a three-phase converter combining to reduce the total input ripple current.
+The example in Figure 3 illustrates input currents from a two-phase converter combining to reduce the total input ripple current.
+The converter depicted in Figure 3 delivers 36A to a 1.5V load from a 12V input.
+The RMS input capacitor current is 8.6A.
+Compare this to a single-phase converter also stepping down 12V to 1.5V at 36A.
+The single-phase converter has 11.9A RMS input capacitor current.
+The single-phase converter input capacitor bank must support 38% more RMS current than an equivalent 2-phase converter.